 Solar Pool heating: $5.00 per estimated therm displaced

 There are a number of advantages of home solar energy.
-You can save money, raise your property values, and qualify for tax benefits.
-With the right storage equipment, solar panels can also offer you additional energy security and offer some protection from power outages.
+You can raise your property values, reduce emissions, and qualify for tax benefits.
+With the right storage equipment, solar panels can also provide you with further energy independence and offer some protection from power outages.

-Generally speaking, your energy bills will significantly decrease after you install solar panels.
+Generally speaking, your energy bills will decrease significantly after you install solar panels.
 This is because you're using the energy you generate for free rather than buying it from your power company.
 In French Valley, the average amount someone can save is $751 per year.
-With net metering programs offered by many utilities, you could ultimately make a profit from your system when your payback period is done.
+With net metering programs offered by many utilities, you could ultimately make a profit from your system after the payback period concludes.

-You might be pleasantly surprised at how quickly you can get a return on investment from your solar panels.
+You might be pleasantly surprised at how short it takes to get a return on investment from your solar panels.
 In perennially-sunny French Valley, you could make enough from your solar panels to recoup your investment in 9.1 years per 5 kW of rated capacity at maximum.